 (For C corporations, sole proprietorships, and LLCs taxed as sole proprietorships)

-C corporations, sole proprietorships, and LLCs taxed as sole proprietorships can make employer and employee contributions until October 15, 2025 if they file a tax by March 15, 2025.
+C corporations, sole proprietorships, and LLCs taxed as sole proprietorships can make employer and employee contributions until October 15, 2026 if they file an extension by the original due date (typically April 15, 2026 for individual filers).

 📝 Important: This article is for informational purposes only and does not constitute tax, legal, or financial advice.
 Always consult a qualified tax professional or financial advisor before making decisions about your Solo 401k plan.